 Try to hit on a topic you both naturally want to talk about

 To start off with this method you first have to find out if there are any subjects you both want to chat about.
 You can do this by asking the other person about their interests, "So what kind of things do you do for fun?", "Do you cook much?".
-You could also make statements about topics that are interesting to you, and hope they want to start a discussion, e.g., "Wow, you should have seen game last night."
-The general getting-to-know-you small talk that often starts off a new conversation often serves this purpose of scouting for some common grounding.
+You could also make statements about topics that are interesting to you, and hope they spark a discussion, e.g., "Wow, you should have seen game last night."
+The general getting-to-know-you small talk that often starts a new conversation often serves this purpose of scouting for some common ground.

-Figure out what you naturally have an easy time talking about, and like discussing, and then try to steer the conversation in that direction
+Figure out what topics you have an easy, enjoyable time talking about, and then try to steer the conversation in that direction

-This is generally considered more of a selfish strategy, since you're attempting to direct the discussion to things you want to discuss.
-It's generally considered better form to focus on the other person.
+This is considered more of a selfish strategy, since you're attempting to direct the discussion to things you want to discuss.
+It's generally thought of as better form to focus on the other person.
 However, I still mention it because it is a general strategy that may help someone organize their thoughts and simplify how they approach an interaction.
-I also think in reasonable doses it's perfectly fine to try to talk about the things you're interested in.
+I also think in reasonable doses it's perfectly fine to try to talk about the things you're passionate about.
 You just have to be sensitive to other people and take care not to bore them or monopolize the air space.

 Try and make the other person interested in and impressed by you

 This could take a number of forms, such as: